As per a recent study exploring workplace trends, “Workers who feel valued and supported are 2.5 times more likely to be highly engaged at work.”

 Technology and Digital Wellness

-As technology continues to dominate the workplace, companies are implementing benefits to support digital well-being.
+With the increasing presence of technology in the workplace, companies are offering benefits to facilitate digital well-being.

 Digital Detox Programs

-Structured programs to help employees maintain healthy relationships with technology, including company-wide offline hours and digital wellness workshops.
+Structured programs that give structured opportunities for employees to have healthy relationships with technology with things like company-wide offline hours and digital wellness workshops.

 Tech Allowances